maidsafe/rfcs/proposed/Launcher-as-a-service.md

 ## Reads and Mutations by the App

 - Every service provided by Launcher will be documented in Launcher service document (a separate RFC).
 The communication between Launcher and an app shall be in JSON subsequently encrypted by `<App-Specific-Symm-Key>`.
 - The services provided by Launcher and their format are prone to change, hence every new document will have a version information.
-The version negotiation can happen anytime after a successful RSA key exchange.
-Unless an explicit version negotiation happens at-least once, Launcher will default to the latest version.
+An app may do a version negotiation anytime after a successful RSA key exchange.
+Unless an explicit version negotiation happens at-least once, Launcher may default to the latest version.
 The version negotiation will happen via documented JSON format - e.g. of probable format:
 ```
 {
     "version": "x.y.z" // where x.y.z could be 2.10.39 etc
 }
 ```
-- The reqest must identify a module and an action as a minimum and then a payload, which may be a nested structure, for the corresponding action.
+- The reqest shall identify a module and an action as a minimum and then a payload, which could be a nested structure, for the corresponding action.
 The following is not a specification but just an e.g.
 ```
 Modules {
     "NFS",